verdnatura/myt/README.md

 ## Todo

-Pending improvements.

-* Improve the pull command to, instead of completely overwriting the routines directory, merge the database changes with the local SQL files.
+Improve the pull command to, instead of completely overwriting the routines directory, merge the database changes with the local SQL files.
 It is possible using a library that allows to manipulate git repositories (nodegit) and running the following steps:

-  1. Save the current git HEAD
+1. Save the current HEAD.
-  2. Check out to the last database push commit (saved versioning datatables)
+2. Check out to the last database push commit (saved in versioning tables).
-  3. Create a new branch
+3. Create and checkout to a new branch.
-  4. Export routines
+4. Export database routines.
-  5. Commit the new changes
+5. Commit the new changes.
+5. Checkout to the original HEAD.
-  6. Merge the new branch with the initial HEAD branch.
+6. Merge the new branch into.
+7. Let the user deal with merge conflicts.

-* Migrate all possible tools and code from shell scripts to native Javascript, dealing with dependencies and compatibility issues between various OS that this may cause.
+Furthermore, migrate all possible tools and code from shell scripts to native Javascript, dealing with dependencies and compatibility issues between various OS that this may cause.

 ## Built With